DXGD

-DXGD (549 AM) is a radio station owned and operated by Sulu-Tawi-Tawi Broadcasting Foundation, the media arm of the Apostolic Vicariate of Jolo.
-The station's studio is located along Circumferential Rd., Brgy.
-Bongao Poblacion, Bongao.
+DXGD (549 AM) was a radio station owned and operated by Sulu-Tawi-Tawi Broadcasting Foundation, the media arm of the Apostolic Vicariate of Jolo.

+History

 It began as a media apostolate of the Missionary Oblates of Mary Immaculate, a religious congregation of men pioneering in missions in the Mindanao and Sulu archipelago regions.
+In June 2023, it went off the air.